-Creative photo frames and ideas make fun and easy homemade gifts.
-Here you'll find frame ideas for all levels of craftiness... some for kids, some geared more toward adults.
+Creative photo frames make fun and easy homemade gifts.
+Here you'll find photo frame ideas for all levels of craftiness... some for kids, some geared more toward adults.

 The following creative photo frames start with cheap frames from craft, thrift and dollar stores and are transformed into original creative frames for a variety of occasions, themes and gift ideas.

-See also my inspirational decoupage frame for another spin on this simple decoupage idea, featuring changeable inspirational quotes for day-to-day upliftment.
+See also this inspirational decoupage frame for another spin on this simple decoupage idea, featuring changeable inspirational quotes for day-to-day upliftment.

 Got buttons?...
 Alternatively, you can cover the frame in buttons using craft glue or a glue gun.
 Cover it, edge it or make a pattern of your choice.
 Smaller buttons can sometimes look cute on top of larger ones.

 Rhinestones such as these can be added to the border of a photo frame, made into a design or made to nearly cover the front of a frame.
 You can use self-adhesive rhinestones or glue them down yourself.
 This creative photo frame was covered in striped paper first, sealed for durability and then decorated by rhinestones.